 SUPPLEMENTARY EVENT DATA

-Revision approved by the Committee on WIPO Standards (CWS) at its eighth session on December 4, 2020
+Revision presented for approval by the Committee on WIPO Standards (CWS) at its twelfth session

 Each status event code may be accompanied by supplementary event data.
 There is supplementary event data that is specific to events in a particular category and there is common supplementary event data which is common to all events.
-The common supplementary event data includes: (1) the effective country or region, (2) the gazette issue number, (3) comment (i.e. free text); (4) a prior relevant event date and (5) a relevant rule.
+The common supplementary event data includes: (1) the effective country or region, (2) the gazette issue number, (3) comment (i.e., free text); (4) a prior relevant event date and (5) a relevant rule.
 The “effective country or region”, is the country or region where the event has legal effect, which is particularly relevant for regional IPOs where the effect of an event, such as discontinuation due to non-payment of renewal fees, only has effect in some of the countries where the IP right is active.
 The “gazette issue number” is the issue of the national/regional gazette where the particulars of the national/regional event are made public.
 IPOs will be able to provide additional associated data which is not specified in the “comment” entry.
 The "prior relevant event date" is the date of a prior event which is relevant to the current event, such as the start of a fee payment time period which has expired.
 The "relevant rule" is an Office-specific rule, regulation, law, or other principle which was applied to reach the event outcome.

 The Table below shows what supplementary data fields may be used for different categories.
 The first row shows common elements that may be used in any category, and subsequent rows show the data elements specific to each category.
 Note that the supplementary data elements indicated in this Standard are general descriptions of the types of data that may be provided.
 The particular formats and allowed values for supplementary data are defined in data representation standards, such as WIPO ST.96 for eXtensible Markup Language (XML).